Lower Neuse River Runs – With Mileage and Takout Points

 River is running at around 3100cfs now.
 Compare the location of pilings to image above.

-For parking, there is a paved parking lot for accessing the Neuse River Trail.
-There are a couple options for launching(or stopping) from here:
+For parking, there is a paved parking lot for accessing the Neuse River Trail with plenty of parking usually available.

-– Coming from Grasshopper road, there is a small access road on the left immediately before the bridge.
-It is possible to drive down it, but I would recommend just parking at the top.
+When coming from Grasshopper road, there is a small access road on the left immediately before the bridge.
+It is possible to launch from here, but public access has been limited and especially during the summer, it has become very over-grown.
 From here, you can hike your boat down under the bridge and then move your car to the parking lot.

-– Coming from Grasshopper road, there is a small gravel spot on the right immediately after the bridge.
-It is possible to park here, hike your boat down under the bridge, and then move your car to the parking lot.
+If you pass over the bridge coming from Grasshopper road, there is also a small gravel spot on the right immediately after the bridge.
+It is possible to park here, hike your boat down under the bridge and launch off the rocks by the bridge, and then move your car to the parking lot.

 Covered Bridge Road